Page navigation

 According to the BPS Careers destination survey, due to postgraduate training and work experience requirements, it takes three to five years just to get a job that is part of their route to becoming a psychology professional.
 In addition, the survey also found that the more time that passed after graduation, the higher the chance that psychology graduates were employed in a non-professional job linked to their career goal5, and 78% of graduates obtained a non-professional job in their desired role after 12 months of graduation.6

-Additionally, while just a fifth (20%) of first-degree psychology graduates were working in health or care roles when surveyed by HESA, nearly three quarters (71%) said that their current work fits within their plans for the future.
+Additionally, while just over a quarter (27%) of first-degree psychology graduates were working in health or care roles when surveyed by HESA, 69% said that their current work fits within their plans for the future

 Postgraduate outcomes